DETAILED ACTION

 And generating the 3D reconstruction map based at least on the relative motion data from the SLAM algorithm, one or more geographic anchor points, and relative motion data of the two sets of images of the loop closure event (Laine: [0009], [0032], and [0065]).

 Kamel, Janschek, Sun, and Laine are considered to be analogous to the claim invention because they are in the same field of satellite control and visual odometry.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to modify Kamel, Janschek, and Sun to incorporate the teachings of Laine to determine a map using visual odometry and simultaneous localization and mapping because it provides the benefit of determining the satellite’s surroundings and the orbit of the satellite.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to modify Kamel, Janschek, and Sun to incorporate the teachings of Laine to determine a map using visual odometry and simultaneous localization and mapping because it provides the benefit of improving the matching terrain imagery to calculate locations more precisely as explicitly explained in [0054] of Laine.
+Navigation aids like a simultaneous and localization mapping algorithm are used to estimate the precise location of the satellite in orbit.

 Response to Arguments